 Leaning into Pacific Northwest Food Life - while maintaining an ongoing commitment to retailers and craftspeople - also responds to unprecedented levels of consumer spending on food prepared outside the home.
 In 2022, 54% of total consumer food spending was on "food away from home," an all-time high.
-Since 1997, adjusting for inflation, "food away from home" spending increased by 89%, while "food at home" spending - such as at grocery of PDA revenues come from restaurant, food, or farm stores - increased by only 53%.11 Reinvesting in farmers can also leverage today's consumer tastes: consumers are increasingly demanding healthier, locally grown, sustainable foods - 80% of American surveyed feel it is important that their fruits and vegetables are grown locally.12
+Since 1997, adjusting for inflation, "food away from home" spending increased by 89%, while "food at home" spending - such as at grocery stores - increased by only 53%.11 Reinvesting in farmers can also leverage today's consumer tastes: consumers are increasingly demanding healthier, locally grown, sustainable foods - 80% of American surveyed feel it is important that their fruits and vegetables are grown locally.12